Elizabeth Man In Domestic Dispute Swings Knife Before He's Shot By Officer, Video Shows

 Alegria-Hurtado then swings the knife at Lazo, who fires one shot from his service weapon.

 "He tried to kill me.
-He tried to kill me," a woman tells Lazo and his partner as they tend to Algeria-Hurtado.
+He tried to kill me," the woman tells Lazo and his partner as they tend to Algeria-Hurtado.
 "He tried to f***ing kill me."

 She apparently is the ex-girlfriend of Alegria-Hurtado's brother, authorities said.